iitis/ec-qaoa-code/README.md

 Julia can be downloaded from the official website https://julialang.org/.
 Version 1.6.1 was used.

-In order to set up the environment, please go to the directory were qaoa_efficiency_analysis.
+In order to set up the environment, please go to the directory ec-qaoa-code.
 Then run julia and use

 ```
 julia> ]